 Generated rules and facts undergo:

-- LLM-as-judge verification: Fact verification checks consistency with common-sense knowledge
+- LLM-as-judge verification: fact-checking consistency with common-sense knowledge

-Error-tolerant parsing handles common LLM formatting errors with correction-based retry for iterative refinement.
+Error-tolerant parsing handles common LLM formatting errors with correction-based retry.

 Interactive TUI